2HgO/checkdc_assessment/README.md

 ```bash
 make dev
 ```
+this runs 3 recipes
+- app: to start up the http server
+- queue_worker: to start up queue workers that process the jobs that process the different item types
+- scheduler: that handles the twice daily data spooling

 ## Docs
 To view the documentation for this application's endpoints, import the [documentation file](docs/api.raml) into your documentation tool of choice